rbda/Emby-Dark-Themes-Resources/images/logos-and-icons/README.md

 Note :
 * There is also a light version for "logo.png" under the folder "Light" for each color.
-* The file "checkmarkgreen.png" is only needed if you are before 3.0.5930.
+* The file "checkmarkgreen.png" is only needed if you are before Emby version 3.0.5930.